 Depression has been around since humankind, but it is never easy and it often resists treatment.
 Here are 5 ways to help a friend or someone close to you to combat this dreaded disease:

 1. Help your friend get help

 There are several different symptoms of depression that you need to look for if you suspect your friend may be suffering from it.

 - Thoughts of death or suicide

 There are just some of the more recognizable symptoms of depression.
 If your friend has at least half of these symptoms, the chances are high that he suffers from depression.
+You can also have them take this assessment from Mind Diagnostics to see if they may be depressed.
 If he will not get help or is not aware of the severity of his situation, you need to encourage him to seek help.
 Some forms of depression may come about because of the abuse of drugs or alcohol, mixed with life situations.
 However, drug rehab treatment as one of the viable options can be wise from various centers such as laguna treatment center & likewise.

 2. Recognize depression as a kind of illness

 You would not believe how many people still do not know that simple fact.
 Depression is not simply a matter of feeling sad.
 You can’t make it go away just by thinking happy thoughts or snapping out of it.
 Telling someone to “just cheer up” does about as much good as telling someone drowning to “just start swimming”.
 Many people with good intentions may say or do harmful things because they don’t recognize the severity of depression.
 Depression is a serious illness, a medical condition, and can occur because of hormonal or chemical imbalances within the brain.
 If you are not aware of this, then you will not be very effective at helping your friend receive the help she needs.
 But knowing how deep and overwhelming the situation is, can help you to give her the support she needs to eventually take back control of her life.